This blog experienced a rather complicated trajectory.

 I started in back in 2008, to write primarily about my ‘professional’ and ‘serious’ things – despite the name Playing Futures alludes a great degree of un-seriousness.
 I was planning to write here about the tools and techniques to explore the futures, and specifically about the use of ‘serious games’.
 Back then I was working on these issues in a large company (and back then the company didn’t really allow its people to write about the things they do).

-Later this concept, of ‘playing the futures’, became a founding principle, and a working approach of my new company, called Summ( )n.
-It even went to its slogan, ‘We summon the futures.
-For you to play with them now.’
-But instead of propelling this blog further, the company’s activities depleted it, also because I started to write about all these ‘futures’ in the Summ()n’s own blog.
+Later this concept, of ‘playing (with) the futures’, became a founding principle and a working approach of my own company, called Summ( )n.
+It even went to the company’s slogan, ‘We summon the futures.
+To play with them now.’
+Instead of propelling this blog, however, the company’s activities depleted it because I started to write about all these ‘explorations of the futures’ in the Summ()n’s own blog.